Keyboard shortcuts

 -V, --version Print version

-Config Registry
+Config Pull-Secret

-Add a registry
+Add a pull-secret for a registry

 Options: